What is Speech-Language Pathology? Complete Guide & Benefits

 Where can Speech Therapists Work?

-Similar to other healthcare professions that rehab bodily or mental function (like occupational and physical therapy), speech therapists work one-on-one with patients.
+Similar to other healthcare professions that rehab bodily or mental function (like occupational and physical therapy), speech therapists often work one-on-one with patients.

 This means that the working environment for a speech therapist can be flexible, conforming to the needs of the patient and suiting their specific treatment plan.